 (6) Representative of the news media means any person or entity that gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience.
 The term “news” means information that is about current events or that would be of current interest to the public.
 Examples of news-media entities include television or radio stations broadcasting to the public at large, and publishers of periodicals (but only if such entities qualify as disseminators of “news”) who make their products available for purchase or by subscription or by free distribution to the general public.
 The NEH will regard “freelance” journalists as working for a news-media organization if they demonstrate a solid basis for expecting publication though that organization.
 A publication contract would provide the clearest evidence, but the NEH will also consider a requester's past publication record in making this determination.

 (7) Review means the process of examining a record located in response to a request in order to determine whether any portion of it is exempt from disclosure.
 Review includes processing any record for disclosure, such as doing all that is necessary to redact it and prepare it for disclosure.
-It also includes time spent both obtaining and considering any formal objection to disclosure made by a confidential commercial information submitter under § 1171.9 of this part, but it does not include time spent resolving general legal or policy issues regarding the application of exemptions.
+It also includes time spent both obtaining and considering any formal objection to disclosure made by a confidential commercial information submitter under § 1171.9, but it does not include time spent resolving general legal or policy issues regarding the application of exemptions.
 Review costs are recoverable even if the NEH ultimately does not disclose a record.

 (8) Search means the process of looking for and retrieving records or information responsive to a request.
 It includes page-by-page or line-by-line identification of information within records and the reasonable efforts expended to locate and retrieve information from electronic records.
 The NEH will ensure that searches are done in the most efficient and least expensive manner reasonably possible.

-(c) Fee Schedule.
+(c) Fee schedule.
 In responding to FOIA requests, the NEH will charge the following fees for requests, subject to paragraphs (d), (e), and (f) of this section:

 (1) Search. (i) The NEH will charge $4.00 for each quarter hour spent by clerical personnel in searching for and retrieving a requested record.
 When clerical personnel cannot perform the search and retrieval (e.g. identification of records within scope of request requires professional personnel), the NEH will charge $7.00 for each quarter hour of search time spent by professional personnel.
 Where the time of managerial personnel is required, the fee will be $10.00 for each quarter hour of time spent by those personnel.
 The NEH may charge for time spent searching even if it does not locate any responsive records or if it determines that the records are entirely exempt from disclosure.